Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

 1. Set dedicated location of kernel and memory interface
   - Right click on `wide_vadd > Emulation-HW` in *Assistant* view, select `Settings`
   - Navigate to *wide_vadd* kernel, adjust memory and SLR settings according to the screenshot below
+  - Click *Refresh* if you do not see the ports
+  - Enable `Counter + Trace` in the Data Transfer column
   - Click Apply and Close

 	![](./images/improving_performance/kernel_slr_setting.png)